Senzoku District

 “I’m fine.”

-“This guy’s name is Fukuda Kenji.
+“This guy’s name is Kenji Fukuda.
 He’s a ronin.
-Masterless samurai.
-It means he’s academically redshirting a year to retake his entrance exams.”
+Used to mean a masterless samurai.
+Now it means a high school grad redshirting an academic year to retake his entrance exams.”

 “What university?”